 She says softly, "Karen, you sure did survive against incredible odds.
-I can scarcely fathom how you made this amazing achievement of rising above adversity, and not just to get by, but to excel in so many ways; emotional, intellectual, and spiritual.
-After years of chaos with your Mom's not only odd but downright dangerous coterie, you managed to beat all the odds against achieving high self-esteem-meanwhile contributing to society, being creative, and flourishing alongside your loving husband since 1989.
+I can scarcely fathom how you made this amazing achievement of rising above adversity, and not just to get by, but to excel in so many ways, emotional, intellectual, and spiritual.
+After your Mom's odd (What an understatement!
+'Odd' doesn't begin to tell it.- They were a downright dangerous coterie.)
+After years of that chaos, you managed to beat all the odds against achieving high self-esteem, contributing to society, being creative, and flourishing alongside your loving husband since 1989.
 'Against all odds' sure should be your motto."